Granata-R/DOT-IOT-Log-Explorer/README.md

 ***Fig. 3.1.b***

 The behavioral epochs might be referred to animal speed, object exploration, interaction with a conspecific, stereotypies, sleep epochs, and more.
-Behavioral epochs are always binarized in terms of *Behavior YES* or *Behavior NO*, according to GUI paramters.
+Behavioral epochs are always binarized in terms of *Behavior YES* or *Behavior NO*, according to GUI parameters.

 The right block shows some initial results related to the explored data, after filtering it with the selected time window and behavioral epochs.
 The mean activity of the units is on the top, while periodograms are on the bottom.
 All results are presented in two pairs of colors: yellow vs. magenta for discriminating the selected time window vs. all other times, respectively, and green vs. red for defining *Behavior YES* vs. *Behavior NO*, respectively.
 This color pattern is inherited by child apps, described below.